 Use of Assessment Results: All placement will continue to be measured to ensure that state requirements are being met.
-The use of social media, Career Coach advertising, and other placement activities such as career fairs and workshops will continue. nSparc has provided a means of tracking employment that is helpful, but the actual data are questionable at this time because students who find employment out of state are not tracked.
+The use of social media, Career Coach advertising, and other placement activities such as career fairs and workshops will continue. nSpark has provided a means of tracking employment that is helpful, but the actual data are questionable at this time because students who find employment out of state are not tracked.

-• Assessment Results 2019-2020: Job placement rates were reported in Fall 2019.
-The job placement rate for all PRCC campuses was 81.5%.
-The job placement rate for the Poplarville campus and Hancock Centers was 76%.
-The job placement rate for the Forrest County Center was 87%.
-The overall figures did meet the state requirement of 80.10%.
-The Poplarville and Hancock center placement rates need improvement.
+- Assessment Results 2020-2021: Job placement rates were reported in Fall 2020.
+The job placement rate for all PRCC campuses was 77%.
+The job placement rate for the Poplarville & Hancock centers was 76%.
+The job placement rate for the Forrest County Center was 78%.
+The overall figures did not meet the state requirement of 80.10%.
+The Poplarville, Hancock, and Forrest County Center placement rates need improvement.
 The use of social media and Career Coach advertising in addition to placement activities are believed to help PRCC, as a whole, reach the state requirement in job placement.

-Source of Documentation: Offices of Career and Technical Education Programs, Office of Student Success at the Poplarville Campus and the Counseling Center at the Forrest County Center means of tracking employment that is helpful, but the actual data are questionable at this time because students who find employment out of state are not tracked.
+In 2021 and 2022, as normally scheduled, in-person activities resume in the upcoming year. - Source of Documentation: Offices of Career and Technical Education Programs, Office of Student Success at the Poplarville Campus and the Counseling Center at the Forrest County Center

 Use of Assessment Results: All placement will continue to be measured to ensure that state requirements are being met.
-The use of social media, Career Coach advertising, and other placement activities such as career fairs and workshops will continue. nSparc has provided a
+The use of social media, Career Coach advertising, and other placement activities such as career fairs and workshops will continue.
+In-person activities are to be resumed in the 2021-2022 school year, as well as maintaining virtual options.